Nobody does blood splatter like Frank Miller.

-He has won multiple Eisner, Kirby and Harvey Awards, as well as a nomination for the Palm d'Or at the Cannes Film Festival for Sin City
+He has won multiple Eisner, Kirby and Harvey Awards, as well as a nomination for the Palme d'Or at the Cannes Film Festival for Sin City.

-Frank Miller has written the following comics, amongst others:
+Frank Miller has worked on the following comics, amongst others:

-- Batman in general - The Dark Knight Returns and Batman Year One, famously.
+- Batman in general - Batman: The Dark Knight Returns and Batman: Year One, famously.
 All Star Batman and Robin and The Dark Knight Strikes Again, infamously.
-He writes Batman excellently* - it's just that WMDs should be used to keep him away from non-Badass Normals.

 - Daredevil- Whatever Frank Miller did for Batman, he did twice over for Daredevil, or so the saying (roughly) goes.
-Introduced nearly all of the major elements we associate with the character today, apart from the costume and Bullseye, though the latter got some defining moments under his run too.
-In his run, Miller created Elektra and The Hand, added Spider-Man nemesis Kingpin as a new Arch-Enemy, made Catholicism a fundamental part of the character of Matt Murdock, added a bigger focus on martial arts in the combat and brought a noir sensibility to the storytelling that's stayed with the series ever since.
+Introduced nearly all of the major elements we associate with the character today, apart from the costume, the blindness and Bullseye, though the latter got some defining moments under his run too.
+In his run, Miller created Elektra and The Hand, turned former Spider-Man villain The Kingpin into Matt Murdock's Arch-Enemy, made Catholicism a fundamental part of the character of Matt Murdock, added a bigger focus on martial arts in the combat and brought a noir sensibility to the storytelling that's stayed with the series ever since.
 See Daredevil: Born Again for the magnum opus of the run.

 - Sin City